ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-host-profiles.md

 1. Go to the host profile that was previously completed.
 2. Click the Check **Host Profile Compliance icon**.

-3. On the **Objects** tab, the compliance status is updated as; _Compliant, Unknown, or _Non-compliant_.
+   On the **Objects** tab, the compliance status is updated as `Compliant, Unknown` or `Non-compliant`.
 A non-compliant status indicates a discovered and specific inconsistency between the profile and the new host.

 ## Reviewing compliance failures and remediation
 {: #vum-host-profiles-review-compliance}